ChawitO/battleship/README.md

 The game was designed with flat design in mind, with clean visual and minimal clutters.

+The ship panels on the side show the player's ships (left panel), and enemy's ships (right panel).
+With blue colour for player, and black colour for the enemy.
+If a ship has been sunk, the panel icon will show the ship in orange colour.

 I decided to add missile animation coming from above to strike the tile when each player attacks as well, along with small explosion that shows up when a ship is hit.
 ![Imgur](https://i.imgur.com/05dF0r5.png)
 ![Imgur](https://i.imgur.com/faBlGu4.png)